MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/cancelevent-macro-action.md

 > [!NOTE]
-> <P>You can use the <STRONG>CancelEvent</STRONG> action with the <STRONG>MouseDown</STRONG> event only to cancel the event that occurs when you right-click an object.</P>
+> You can use the **CancelEvent** action with the **MouseDown** event only to cancel the event that occurs when you right-click an object.

 If a control's **OnDblClick** event property setting specifies a macro containing the **CancelEvent** action, the action cancels the **DblClick** event.

 For events that can be canceled, the default behavior for the event (that is, what Access typically does when the event occurs) occurs after the macro for the event runs.
 This enables you to cancel the default behavior.
 For example, when you double-click a word that the insertion point is on in a text box, Access normally selects the word.
 You can cancel this default behavior in the macro for the **DblClick** event and perform some other action, such as opening a form containing information about the data in the text box.
 For events that can't be canceled, the default behavior occurs before the macro runs.

 > [!NOTE]
-> <P>If a form's <STRONG>OnUnload</STRONG> event property specifies a macro that carries out a <STRONG>CancelEvent</STRONG> action, you won't be able to close the form.
-You must either correct the condition that caused the <STRONG>CancelEvent</STRONG> action to be carried out or open the macro and delete the <STRONG>CancelEvent</STRONG> action.
-If the form is a modal form, you won't be able to open the macro.</P>
+> If a form's **OnUnload** event property specifies a macro that carries out a **CancelEvent** action, you won't be able to close the form.
+You must either correct the condition that caused the **CancelEvent** action to be carried out or open the macro and delete the **CancelEvent** action.
+If the form is a modal form, you won't be able to open the macro.

 To carry out the **CancelEvent** action in a Visual Basic for Applications (VBA) module, use the **CancelEvent** method of the **DoCmd** object.